Pulses at the Cornerstone of Healthy Mediterranean Diets

 Tips for Powering Up on Pulses

-1. Learn How to Cook Pulses.
+- Learn How to Cook Pulses.
 Chandler believes that the length of cooking time can be a barrier for the consumption of pulses.
 Learning about various cooking methods, such as overnight soaking, quick-soak method, using a pressure cookers, and slow-cooking beans can help people understand how to prepare and include these foods in the diet more often.
+Learn more about how to cook pulses here.

-2. Canned Pulses are OK.
+- Canned Pulses are OK.
 Canned beans are “natural ingredients”, an important key to making them more accessible in the diet, suggests Chandler.
 Indeed, canned beans are available in an increasing array of varieties, and typically include only three ingredients, pulses, water, and salt (which can be omitted in unsalted canned beans).
+Learn more about how to turn canned beans into a meal here.

-3. Ditch the “Poor Man’s” Stigma.
+- Ditch the “Poor Man’s” Stigma.
 Chandler says that pulses have long carried the stigma of being an inferior, “cheap” food source, to be replaced with meat once a person can afford it.
-However, dietitians can break through this stereotype by highlighting the environmental, nutritional, and culinary benefits of this food.
+However, you can break through this stereotype by highlighting the environmental, nutritional, and culinary benefits of this food.

-4. Get Past the Gas.
+- Get Past the Gas.
 Concerns over increased flatulence has always been a barrier for eating more pulses.
-Educating clients about slowly introducing pulses in the diet, along with drinking plenty of fluids, can help people reduce the symptoms of gastrointestinal distress.
+Slowly introducing pulses in the diet, along with drinking plenty of fluids, can help people reduce the symptoms of gastrointestinal distress.